pascalallen/wasm-go/README.md

 # wasm-go

-wasm-go is a tutorial repository, demonstrating how to compile a WebAssembly module from Go.
-The publication for this repository can be found [here](https://medium.com/@pascal.allen88/how-to-compile-a-webassembly-module-from-go-a9ed5f831582).
+wasm-go is a module that is designed to compile a WebAssembly module from Go.
+There is a publication for this repository which can be found [here](https://medium.com/@pascal.allen88/how-to-compile-a-webassembly-module-from-go-a9ed5f831582).

 ## Prerequisites